Stalking the Night Fantastic: Publication history

+The following year, Tri-tac published a second edition that was ring-bound, as well as two supplements, Module 1: Hellsnight and Module 2: Haunts.

+In 1990, Tri Tac revamped the game and re-released it as Bureau 13.

 Reception

 In the July 1984 edition of Dragon (Issue 87), Jerry Epperson felt the strongest part of Stalking the Night Fantastic was the list of encounters, which "run the entire gauntlet from African Witch Doctors and Aliens to Purple Monsters and Shapeless Disgusting Things."
 But he had a number of issues with the game.
 He pointed out that although a character can theoretically have an ability score of zero, none of the ability score tables gave results for scores lower than 1.
 Epperson also disliked the two separate combat systems for characters and NPCs, which tilted combat results in favour of the NPCs.
 Epperson also found the rules very disorganized, saying, "an index would be indispensable as a gaming aid."
 He concluded that "Stalking the Night Fantastic is not terrible game, just a very near miss...
 The game would suit 'tinkerers' or those GMs who only buy a game to get inspiration for their own systems.
 Beginners or players who are not enthusiastic about putting in some overtime on reworking the rules would do better to stay away from this one."